-Kate Ferlic is an attorney practicing in the areas of civil and business litigation, civil rights, catastrophic injury / wrongful death, constitutional law (election and first amendment), class actions and professional license defense.
+Kate Ferlic is an attorney practicing in the areas of equal pay, whistleblower, election law, civil rights, catastrophic injury / wrongful death, class actions, and professional license defense.
 Her practice takes her throughout the state of New Mexico and all over the United States.

 Kate is deeply committed to a client-centered law practice.
-She is motivated by the belief that the law is powerful tool for change, whether it be exposing misconduct and corruption or enforcing a client’s rights.
-She also believes law can be transformative for the client in achieving a client’s goals or resolving disputes.
-Kate aims to empower the client and maximize recovery and / or results by lending her unique skill set to any issue.
+She is motivated by the belief that the law is a powerful tool for change, whether it be exposing misconduct and corruption or enforcing a client’s rights.
+She also believes law can be transformative for the client in achieving goals or resolving disputes.
+Kate aims to empower the client and maximize recovery and results by lending her unique strengths to any issue.
 She is a skilled negotiator and tenacious advocate.

-Prior to founding Egolf + Ferlic + Harwood, Kate served as special counsel to Governor Bill Richardson during his administration.
-She also has worked as a lawyer for the New Mexico Legislature and as General Counsel of the New Mexico Economic Development Department, the New Mexico Film Office and Spaceport America.
-She brings her prior experience as a facilitator, policy advocate and journalist to her practice.
+Prior to founding Egolf + Ferlic + Martinez + Harwood, Kate served as special counsel to Governor Bill Richardson during his administration.
+She also has worked as a lawyer for the New Mexico Legislature and as General Counsel of the New Mexico Economic Development Department, the New Mexico Film Office, and Spaceport America.
+She brings her prior experience as a facilitator, policy advocate, and journalist to her practice.

 Georgetown University (B.A.
 1999)